enkidevs/curriculum/spreadsheets/tips-and-tricks/common-mistakes/never-experiment-on-originals.md

 category: how to
 ---

-# Never experiment on your original sheet
+# Never Experiment on Your Original Sheet

 ---